PepeTheFroggie/EspCopter32/README.md

 * PPM SUM signal to pin 27
 * uncomment "#define externRC"

+Serial console commands:

+* A - acc calib
+* D - write default PID to eeprom
+* R - read actual PID
+* Wpxx, Wixx, Wdxx - write gyro PID
+* WPxx, WIxx, WDxx - write level PID
+* WS - Store PID in EEPROM

+Data display over serial console (use arduino plot function)

+* 0 - off
+* 1 - Gyro values
+* 2 - Acc values
+* 3 - Angle values
+* 4 - RC values

 Be sure you do acc_calib and write default params to eeprom before taking off.
-Acc_calib is done ba placing the copter on a level surface and press A on the serial console.
+Acc_calib is done by placing the copter on a level surface and press A on the serial console.
 Default PID are written by press P on the serial console.
 Read them with R.

 Deaultf PID are for a small copter, a bigger copter might need substantially lower values.
 Adjust gyro PID first and only if it flyes like silk adjust level_pid.